Cleopatra (miniseries)

 Cleopatra is a 1999 miniseries adaptation of Margaret George's 1997 historical fiction novel The Memoirs of Cleopatra.
 Produced by Hallmark Entertainment, it stars Leonor Varela as the Egyptian queen Cleopatra, Timothy Dalton as Julius Caesar, Billy Zane as Mark Antony, Rupert Graves as Octavius, Sean Pertwee as Brutus and Bruce Payne as Cassius.
-Cleopatra was shown first on the ABC television network in two parts on two consecutive evenings in May 1999 and then released on videotape and DVD.
+Cleopatra was first broadcast on ABC television network in two parts on two consecutive evenings in May 1999 and then released on videotape and DVD in 2001.
 Judy Farr, Martin Hitchcock and Frank Walsh were nominated for an Emmy in 1999 for outstanding art direction for a miniseries or a movie for their work on Cleopatra.

 Plot

 In 47 BC, Egypt is in civil war.
-Cleopatra VII, Egypt's rightful Queen, is in exile, while her sister Arsinoe and brother, Ptolemy have stolen the throne.
+Cleopatra VII, Egypt's rightful Queen, is in exile, while her sister Arsinoe and brother Ptolemy have stolen the throne.
 Roman general Julius Caesar comes to Alexandria to collect Egypt's tax debt.
-Cleopatra smuggles herself into the palace wrapped in a carpet; a gift from her to Caesar.
+Cleopatra smuggles herself into the palace wrapped in a carpet, a gift from her to Caesar.
 The two spend the night together, and the next morning, Cleopatra and Ptolemy are betrothed to marry by Caesar.
 Cleopatra is proclaimed Queen of Egypt.
 Caesar then orders the death of the unscrupulous Prime Minister Pothinus, prompting Ptolemy and Arsinoe to flee and return with their army to drive their sister out of Alexandria.

 A battle breaks out between the Romans and the Egyptian forces, and in the process, Alexandria's great library is burned to the ground.
 Arsinoe and Ptolemy are pursued by Roman forces.
 Arsinoe is captured while Ptolemy is killed when his carriage overturns.
 Cleopatra has Arsinoe strangled in her cell.
 Cleopatra and Caesar take a 2-month journey down the Nile aboard one of the Queen's elegant ships.
 Caesar comes under fire from the Roman Senate and his critic Brutus due to a crisis in Pontus.
 Caesar promptly leaves for Rome.
 Unbeknownst to Caesar, Cleopatra is pregnant with his child.
 A son is born to the queen roughly nine months later; he is named Caesarion, in honor of his father.

 Back in Rome, Caesar invites Cleopatra to stay at one of his villas, just outside Rome.
 With her, she brings the couple's infant son.
 In front of his people (including wife Calpurnia), Cleopatra declares that Caesar is her son's father, publicly forcing his hand, and demanding that her son be allowed to rule both Egypt and Rome invoking the consternation of Brutus and Cassius.
 Believing that he should hold the same status as his Egyptian lover, Caesar demands he be declared King of Rome.
 Although they are hesitant to do so, the senate eventually grants Caesar's request.
-Now having been declared king, Caesar prepares his a conquest of Parthia.
+Now having been declared king, Caesar prepares for his conquest of Parthia.
 Although he accepts Caesarion as his child, Caesar denies the queen's request, causing Cleopatra to leave him.